 I remember looking through the booklet thinking “there’s no way a place like this still exists.”

-After finding out that it did still exist, and it was a place I could actually visit, it became one of the top sites I wanted to see when I planned my 1st trip through Europe.
+After finding out that it did still exist, it became the main site I wanted to see when I first visited Europe.

 Entrance Fees and Rules.

 So before you enter just have your camera tucked away.